For in-person classes, LACC Extension will be following LA County Covid guidelines.

 Are there other names that your program goes by?Other community colleges and universities may call their Community Services programs "Extension," "Community Education," or "Lifelong Learning" programs.

 Where will my class take place?Room/location assignments will be given by phone and/or email as late as the day prior to the start of your class.
 This is because classes for Community Services at Los Angeles City College have a lower priority for facilities than classes “for-credit” and we don’t have any facilities that are under our direct control.
 Therefore, we actually don’t know what rooms are available until the “last minute.”
 We apologize for this inconvenience, but we ensure you that there are dedicated staff members who will ensure all non-cancelled classes have a location.

 Why did my class get cancelled?We are required by the State of California to be self-supporting through the fees we charge students for each Community Services class offering.
 As a result, from time-to-time we must cancel classes that don't have sufficient enrollment to cover the costs of the instruction and overhead.

 What happens when a class gets cancelled?When Community Services cancels a class offering, the following procedure will be followed:

-1. We contact you by telephone and email to notify you of the cancellation.
+1. We contact you by telephone or email to notify you of the cancellation.